kafka, observability, monitoring, distributed-tracing, opentelemetry

 Key takeaways:

-• Distributed tracing tracks messages from producers through Kafka to consumers using trace context propagated in message headers
+• Distributed tracing tracks messages from producers through Kafka to consumers using trace context propagated in message headers following the W3C Trace Context specification

-As event-driven architectures become increasingly complex, distributed tracing is no longer optional—it's essential for maintaining reliable, performant Kafka applications.
+As event-driven architectures become increasingly complex, distributed tracing is no longer optional, it's essential for maintaining reliable, performant Kafka applications.
 By implementing tracing thoughtfully, you gain the visibility needed to troubleshoot issues quickly, optimize performance, and understand how your distributed systems actually behave in production.

 Sources and References